Web Resize on-the-fly: one thousand images per second on Tesla V100 GPU

 Roadmap for jpg resize algorithm

-The latest version of the software offers 1400 fps performance on Tesla V100 for 1K images at the same testing conditions.
+The latest version of the software offers 1500 fps performance on NVIDIA Tesla V100 for 1K images at the same testing conditions (without CUDA MPS).